Chronic Venous Insufficiency; Assessment and Treatment

 Symptoms often feel worse at the end of the day or after long periods of standing.

-Diagnosis usually involves two steps: a clinical assessment and a duplex ultrasound scan.
+Diagnosing chronic venous insufficiency involves two key steps: a detailed clinical assessment and a duplex ultrasound scan.

-Clinical assessment: A qualified vascular surgeon will examine your legs in detail along with questions about your symptoms and medical history.
+Clinical assessment: A qualified vascular surgeon will examine your legs in detail and ask about your symptoms, medical history, and any previous vein problems.

 CVI is not just a cosmetic issue.
 When left untreated, it can progress and lead to increasing discomfort, skin inflammation, pigmentation changes, venous eczema, and leg ulcers.
 Early assessment helps reduce the risk of complications.